stanford-esrg/retina/docs/DEVELOPER.md

 In Retina v0.1.0, callbacks could be defined as closures.
 In Retina v1, they cannot; this means that any state must be defined statically (e.g., OnceCell, lazy_static) with appropriate synchronization.
 The CoreId (static) datatype can be used to create zero-lock data structures, as in many of the [examples](https://github.com/stanford-esrg/retina/tree/main/examples).

-In 2025, we intend to extend Retina's filter expressiveness significantly, add support for streaming datatypes and early-return callbacks, and introduce utilities that make writing callbacks easier (e.g., cross-core message passing).
+In 2025, we intend to extend Retina's filter expressiveness significantly, add support for streaming datatypes (e.g., "invoke callback every Nth packet"), support callback-like filters (e.g., to apply a custom heuristic), and introduce utilities that make writing callbacks easier (e.g., cross-core message passing).

 ### Performance Considerations